matheo/BlankTheme/Matheo/BlankTheme/Resources/views/body/README.md

 Use it setting up the home.ini with `current = examplehome` and `body = home`.
 Related styles can be removed fro custom themes if they're not used.

+## example

+Body template with a showcase of the theme features.
+Use it setting up `body = example` on the home.ini to check it temporary.
+`.bt-example*` styles can be removed at the final of `style.css`.

 ## 2col

 body template to support 1 and 2 column layouts